July 11, 2021

 The high-yield savings account I use is through Alliant Credit Union.
 These are the things I like about Alliant:

-- High Interest: Currently 0.55% (in July 2021) and gets updated regularly as rates change
+- High Interest: Currently 2.95% APY (in February 2023) and gets updated regularly as rates change

 - No fees: If you sign up for electronic statements